These Are the Blogger Tips I Used to Pay Off $118K in Debt

 Jessie and Josh Boyce had secured the best-paying, most stable careers they’d ever had when they moved to Florida in 2013.
 Jessie taught sixth-grade math, and Josh was an IT professional.
 They felt like they had some financial breathing room.
 They moved into a condo, bought furniture and replaced their old cars.

 They also had student loan debt, which didn’t bother them much.
 Debt was just part of life, they figured: You borrow money to go to college, then borrow to finance a car or maybe a house, and payments are pretty much forever.
 At least theirs would be.
 Between them, they had four degrees and $111,000 in student debt.

 But living in St. Petersburg opened their eyes: They met young retirees who were financially independent.
-The idea that you could not only become debt-free but also amass enough savings so that earning more money was optional was a new concept; neither of their families had done that or taught them these personal finance tips.
+The idea that you could not only become debt-free but also amass enough savings so that earning more money was optional was a new concept; neither of their families had done that.

 Despite being in a big hole to start, the Boyces decided to try to make that happen in March 2015.
 When they started, their combined income was about $95,000 a year.
 They became debt-free three years later, in May 2018.
 Now they blog about financial freedom at Mindful Money Habits.